Ga11u/tekna-workshop/kafka/README.md

      http://localhost:8082/consumers/cg1/instances/ci1/subscription
 ```

-To start consuming the data you need to execute the following (you only execute it twice on the first time):
+To start consuming the data you need to execute the following (you only execute it twice the first time):

 ```sh
 curl -X GET \